WCPFC High Seas Transhipment E-Reporting APP

 TSER is the abbreviated name of the WCPFC High Seas Transhipment Electronic Reporting System.
 TSER is a computer system (app) that allows vessel masters, company managers and staff of national fisheries management agencies to submit high seas transhipment notifications and declarations to the WCPFC electronically.
 Some key features of TSER are:

-- The Windows version is available for use now.
+- Windows, Android and IOS versions are available for use now.

 - It is free to download and use (although your internet service provider may still charge you a small amount for the cost of transmitting TSER data).